farm/corda-docs/content/en/docs/corda-os/4.7/hello-world-state.md

 * Change `getMsg` to `getValue`.
 {{% /note %}}

-In the next tutorial, you’ll implement our own contract and command.
+In the next tutorial, you’ll implement your own contract and command.